Getting Started Earning Money with Adsense

 If you accidentally click one of your ads, it's best to let Google know before they ban you.
 If you do this then the click will be discarded and you will be safe.
 If not, you risk being banned.

 The placement of the adverts is very important.
-Ideally, you should place adverts above the fold as these are seen by the most visitors.
+Ideally, you should place adverts above the fold as these are seen by most visitors.
 Not everyone will scroll to the bottom of the page so ad units placed at the bottom will be less likely to be seen or clicked.

 Place your ads near the content that your users are interested in, also make sure that users can easily find the content they are looking for.
 For example, if your site offers downloads, make sure the download links are above the fold and easy to find.

 Google Adsense provides a suite of useful reports which allow you to see how each of your ad units performs, which pages perform best and most importantly your estimated earnings.
-Estimated earnings are not finalised until the end of the month, at which point they are shown in the Transactions report page.
+Estimated earnings are not finalised until the end of the month, at which point they are shown on the Transactions report page.